 The most active sense used by snakes in hunting is the smell.

 In addition to a sense of smell similar to our own, snakes have another more specialized sense called the vomeronasal sense.

-Their tongues can pick up chemical traces in their environment, which are analyzed by an organ called the Jacobson’s organ located on the roof of the mouth.
+Their tongues can pick up chemical traces in their environment, which are analyzed by Jacobson’s organ located on the roof of the mouth.